 A prominent feature is the numerous stained-glass windows in the building including a set of four windows depicting four Old Testament prophets – Isaiah, Jeremiah, Ezekiel, and Daniel – donated by a former premier of Queensland, Sir Thomas McIlwraith.
 The Nathanael window was designed and executed by William Bustard; a memorial to Sir Robert Philp (another premier of Queensland).
 The stained-glass windows in the aisles which depict ten events in the life of St Paul, were designed by William Bustard and executed by Oliver Cowley.

 In recent years, a series of projects has restored and preserved the building.
-Most recently, the Bell Tower stonework and structural integrity has been the focus, and this project was completed this year.
+The Bell Tower project was completed in 2023.
+Most recently, the Rose Window and surrounds above the vestry was the focus and this was completed in early 2025.

 Tour Information